Complex and Adaptive Dynamical Systems: A Primer: Competitive Dynamics and Winning Coalitions

-The key point is, that this implementation fulfills all requirements necessary for an autonomous cognitive system, such as locality of information processing, unsupervised online learning, huge storage capacity, intrinsic generalization capacity and self-sustained transient-state dynamics in terms of self-generated associative thought processes.
+The key point is however that this implementation fulfills all requirements necessary for an autonomous cognitive system, such as locality of information processing, unsupervised online learning, huge storage capacity, intrinsic generalization capacity and self-sustained transient state dynamics in terms of self-generated associative thought processes.

-\section{Environmental model building}
+\section{Environmental Model Building}

-The representation of environmental data, as discussed in section~\ref{cogSys_dhan}, allows for simple associational reasoning.
-For anything more sophisticated, the cognitive system needs to learn about the structure of the environment itself, it has to build models of the environment.
+The representation of environmental data, as discussed in Sect.~\ref{cogSys_dhan}, allows for simple associational reasoning.
+For anything more sophisticated, the cognitive system needs to learn about the structure of the environment itself, {i.e.} it has to build models of the environment.

-The key question is then: Are there universal principles which allow for environmental model building without any a priori information about the environment?
-Principles which work independently of whether the cognitive system lives near a lake side in the tropical rain forest or in an artificial cybernetical world?
+The key question is then: Are there universal principles {that} allow for environmental model building without any a priori information about the environment?
+Principles {that} work independently of whether the cognitive system lives near a {lakeside in a} tropical rain forest or in an artificial cybernetical {world.}

-Here we will discuss how {\em `universal prediction tasks'} allow for such universal environmental model building and for the spontaneous generation of abstract concepts.
+Here we will discuss how {\em universal prediction tasks} allow for such universal environmental model building and for the spontaneous generation of abstract \nobreak concepts.

-\subsection{The Elman simple recurrent network}
+\subsection{The Elman Simple Recurrent Network}

-\underline{\bf Innate grammar}\\ Is the human brain completely empty at birth and babies can learn with the same ease any language, natural or artifical, with arbitrary grammatical organization?
-Or do we have certain gene-determined predispositions toward certain innate grammatical structures?
+\runinhead{Innate Grammar} Is the human brain completely empty at birth and {can babies} learn with the same ease any language, natural or artificial, with arbitrary grammatical organization?
+Or do we have certain gene determined predispositions toward certain innate grammatical structures?
 This issue has been discussed by linguists for decades.

-In this context Elman performed in 1990 a seminal case study, examining the representation of time-dependent tasks by a simple recurrent network.
-This network is universal in the sense that no information about the content or structure of the input data stream was used in its layout.
+In this context {in 1990 Elman performed} a seminal case study, examining the representation of time-dependent tasks by a simple recurrent network.
+This network is universal in the sense that no information about the content or structure of the input data stream is used in its layout.

-Elman discovered that lexical classes are spontaneously generated when the network was given the task to predict the next word in an incoming data stream made-up of natural sentences constructed from a reduced vocabulary.
+Elman discovered that lexical classes are spontaneously generated when the network {is} given the task to predict the next word in an incoming data stream made up of natural sentences constructed from a reduced vocabulary.